-Muscles of the hip joint can be grouped based upon their functions in relation to the movements of the hip.
+Muscles of the hip joint can be grouped based upon their functions relative to the movements of the hip.

 Total hip arthroplasty (THA) is an elective procedure for patients with hip pain secondary to degenerative conditions.
-THA is a highly effective, reproducible procedure shown to relieve pain and restore function and improve quality of life in patient populations.
-THA is indicated for patients who have failed other conservative methods including corticosteroid injections, physical therapy, weight reduction, or previous surgical treatments.
+THA is a highly effective procedure that relieves pain and restores function to improve quality of life.
+THA is indicated for patients who have failed other conservative methods, including corticosteroid injections, physical therapy, weight reduction, or previous surgical treatments.

-Any number of approaches can be utilized for the THA procedure.
+Surgeons can utilize any number of strategies for the THA procedure.
 The three most common approaches are as follows:

-A major advantage of this approach is the avoidance of the hip abductors.
-Other advantages include the excellent exposure provided for both the acetabulum and the femur and the optional extensile conversion in the proximal or distal direction.
+A significant advantage of this approach is the avoidance of the hip abductors.
+Other benefits include the excellent exposure provided for both the acetabulum and the femur and the optional extensile conversion in the proximal or distal direction.
 Historically, some studies comparing this approach to the direct anterior (DA) approach have cited higher dislocation rates in the former approach.
-This remains an inconclusive and controversial as the literature has not established a definitive consensus, especially when comparing the posterior approach technique that utilizes an optimal soft tissue repair at the conclusion of the THA procedure.
+This data remains inconclusive and controversial as the literature has not established a definitive consensus, especially when comparing the posterior approach technique that utilizes an optimal soft tissue repair at the conclusion of the THA procedure.

 Direct Anterior (DA)